MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-copilot.md

 When you tell Microsoft Copilot about a task you want to perform with Azure CLI, it provides a script with the necessary commands.

-## Search for reference command using Microsoft Copilot
+## Search for reference commands using Microsoft Copilot

 Ask Microsoft Copilot to assist with using the reference command `az group`.
 Note the placeholder values (marked in blue font) you need to update with actual values.